cfagudelo96/toggl-test/README.md

 To execute the unit test the command `go test ./...`

-Only unit test for the deck domain package were provided for time constraints.
+Only unit test for the deck domain package and some functionalities from the service package were provided for time constraints.

 ## Create new deck